micag2025/Agentic_AI_Developer_Certification_Project3/README.md

 ## Project Description
-To productionize the multi-agent system created in (Project 2) **Agentic AI Developer Certification: LangGraph-Orchestrated Research Assistant for Ready Tensor** by adding robustness, safety, and deployment features through the use of `Guardrails`, `Observability`, `Deployment`, `Documentation`.
+To productionize the multi-agent system created in **Agentic AI Developer Certification: LangGraph-Orchestrated Research Assistant for Ready Tensor** by adding robustness, safety, and deployment features through the use of `Guardrails`, `Observability`, `Deployment`, `Documentation`.
 This project reflects the full lifecycle of agentic AI development—from ideation to deployment.